[Learn more about driving in the mountains in Italy with our Driving in Italy ebook, which you can download for free at the bottom of this page.]

 You can avoid driving in the dark or not rent a car in the wintertime.
 But the rest of those descriptive terms?
-You’ll meet them, so just be prepared.
-Skip to the video below, or read these common-sense tips:
+You’ll meet them, so just be prepared with these common-sense tips:

 Rent a small car.
 Rent what you need, of course, but as small as possible, since some of the roads are narrower.

 Allow more time to get from A to B since you’re not going to be driving very fast on those narrow and winding roads.

 Use your eyes and ears while driving, meaning look out for mirrors that help with blind curves, and listen for the light “beep beep” of other drivers coming around a blind curve and warning you of their approach.

 Trust Italian drivers as they know the roads and can overtake safely (even though it may not seem that way to you).
 The key is that you drive consistently, without any sudden swerves or changes in speed, and keep the distance between you and the side of the road the same.
 When driving in the mountains in Italy, don’t go faster than you’re comfortable with, and if there’s a pullout area and a long line of cars behind you, pull over and let everyone go by.
 But don’t let aggressive Italian drivers stress you out, be safe.